 Students in grades 5-8 who enjoy singing and performing are invited to join this club.
 Weekly meetings are held on Tuesday nights in the Gesu Choir Room.
-Under the direction of Miss Carolyn Pelley and assisted by Miss Mary Margaret Platz and Mrs. Colleen Pokorny, students prepare for performances for the school and also the parish community.
+Under the direction of Miss Catherine Massiello and Mrs. Colleen Pokorny, students prepare for performances for the school and also the parish community.

-This club meets on Monday nights and will resume again in late January 2017.
+This club meets on Monday nights and will resume again in January 2020.
 Our first session is for students in Grades 5-8 and the second session is for students in Grades 2-4.
-Over 80 students participated in the three sessions of the Gesu Chess Club that were held during the winter of 2016.
+Over 80 students participated in the three sessions of the Gesu Chess Club that were held during the winter of 2019.
 We conclude each season with a team tournament which is open to all students.
-Thanks to Dr. Mark Waner, Mrs. Lindsey Walsh, and her son Liam who assisted with Chess Club this year.
-Congratulations to the members of the Bishops team who were the winners of the 2016 tournament.

 Junk Box Science

 This activity challenges junior high scientists to use a given set of materials to create an invention that might solve a given problem.

 The Science Club is open to all students in grades 4-6 who are interested in hands-on science experimenting.
 Students will prepare for the Gesu Olympiad which is held in January.
 Students also have an option to attend the Diocesan Science Olympiad at John Carroll University.

 Students from the intermediate grades in local public and private schools compete in science investigations and activities at one of our local universities.
 Prior to this competition Gesu students have had opportunities to participate in a school competition in early winter as well as a diocesan competition which is held in late winter.

 Girls on the Run